Laycon: Music career

-October 2020, the remix of Nobody by DJ Neptune was released.
+In October 2020, the remix of "Nobody" by DJ Neptune was released.
 His verse in the remix of the song titled "Nobody iCONs Remix" was recorded two days after he left the Big Brother Naija Reality TV Show.

-Mr. Real featured him in the remix of his song Baba Fela.
+Mr. Real featured him in the remix of his song "Baba Fela".
 The remix was released on 30 January 2021.

-On 10 March 2021, Laycon released two singles - Wagwan and Fall For Me (ft YKB).
-Wagwan debuted at number five on billboard's top ten global triller chart.
-On 1 April 2021, Laycon announced that he will be dropping his first album on 30 April 2021.
+On 10 March 2021, Laycon released two singles - "Wagwan" and "Fall For Me" (featuring YKB).
+"Wagwan" debuted at number five on Billboard Top Triller Global chart.
 On 30 April 2021, Laycon's Album Shall We Begin was released and the album peaked at number two in Nigeria top album chart, and number one on the Nigeria iTunes album chart.
 The album went on to chart in over 30 countries and counting.
 In September 2021, Laycon release the original soundtrack album to his reality show I Am Laycon which was also titled I Am Laycon.
 This was his second project of the year 2021 and it peaked at number nine on Nigeria album chart.
 This made it Laycon's third project to hit the top 10 charts in two years.
 Also, he was featured on "Enter My Head" by fellow former BBNaija housemate Veeiye, on her debut EP Young & Reckless.

-On the 28th of December 2021, Laycon headlined and sold out his first-ever concert tagged iCONs FEST at the 6000 capacity Eko Convention Center, Eko Hotels Lagos.
+In July 2021, Laycon performed "All Over Me" for the Grammy Press Play.
+In December 2021, he headlined and sold out his first concert tagged iCONs Fest, at the 6000 capacity Eko Convention Center, Eko Hotel, Lagos.
+In October 2022, he became a member of the Grammys Recording Academy voting committee.